Ali Cobby Eckermann is a Yankunytjatjara Aboriginal poet and an RMIT Adjunct Professor with non/fictionLab.

 Sreedhevi Iyer’s research interests are interdisciplinary, and include creative writing, postcolonial theory, discourse analysis, and cosmopolitanism.
 She is an early-career researcher and the author of The Tiniest House of Time which was shortlisted for the Small Press Network Book of the Year Award in 2021.
 Her previous book, Jungle Without Water, was shortlisted for the Penang Monthly Book Award.
 Her work has been nominated for a Pushcart Prize in the US, and has appeared around the world, including in The Writer's Chronicle, Drunken Boat, Hotel Amerika, The Bellingham Review, The Asian American Literary Review, and Ginosko Literary Journal in the US, as well as in the Free Word Centre in the UK, and the Asia Literary Review.

-Stayci Taylor is widely published on screenwriting and creative writing – from perspectives including gender, comedy and web series – and brings to her research a background in theatre and television.
-Connecting her projects is an ethnographic creative practice methodology, applied to diaristic practices with The Symphony of Awkward; creative writing with the social enterprise STREAT and her own and others’ screenwriting, about which she has co-edited a journal special issue and two books on script development.
+Stayci Taylor is widely published on screenwriting (about which she has co-edited a journal special issue and two books on script development), and creative writing (co-editing the A-Z of Creative Writing Methods, Bloomsbury 2022).
+Her research projects with industry and community include diary reading events with The Symphony of Awkward; creative writing workshops with the social enterprise STREAT, reflecting on communitas with SHOUSE and queering practices with filmmakers as part of the QSPPA research collective.
 In 2017 she won the RMIT Prize for Research Excellence (HDR, Design).
-She continues a professional practice as a screenwriter, script editor and story consultant, and her television scripts have earned wins and nominations in the prestigious Qantas Television Awards and Screenwriting Awards of NZ.
+Her television scripts have earned wins and nominations in the prestigious Qantas Television Awards and Screenwriting Awards of NZ.
 In 2022 Stayci was named the national Leader in the Field (film) in The Australian annual research awards.

-Tracy O’Shaughnessy is currently Program Manager of RMIT’s Master of Writing and Publishing.
-In 2016, she established RMIT’s Bowen Street Press, a student-led publishing house that forms the backbone of the Master of Writing and Publishing.
+Associate Professor Tracy O’Shaughnessy is Program Manager of RMIT’s Master of Writing and Publishing.
+She is the architect of the program and in 2016 established the Bowen Street Press, an immersive student-led publishing house that forms the backbone of the Master of Writing and Publishing.
 Tracy brings over 20 years’ experience as a trade publisher to these roles.
 Throughout her diverse publishing career she has worked at a number of Australia’s leading publishing houses, including Hardie Grant Books, Melbourne University Press as the Miegunyah Publisher, and Allen & Unwin.
 In addition to her advocacy and mentoring roles within the writing and publishing industry, she continues to work as a publishing consultant.

 Vicki Couzens is a Keerray Woorroong woman from the Western Districts of Victoria.
 Vicki has worked in Aboriginal community affairs for almost 40 years.
 She is a Senior Knowledge Holder for Possum Skin Cloak Story and Language Reclamation and Revival in her Gunditjmara Mother Tongue.
 Vicki’s contributions in the reclamation, regeneration and revitalisation of cultural knowledge and practices extend across the ‘arts and creative cultural expression’ spectrum including language research and community development.
 Vicki completed her PhD in 2017 and is a Vice Chancellor Indigenous Research Fellow at RMIT.